hapytex/any-pat/README.md

 bifanothing _ = 0
 ```

 this will thus fire the first clause if the `HashMap` has a key `"ab"` that maps to `Nothing`, and a key `"b"` that maps to a `Just x`, and in that case return the `x`.

-Essentially it thus compiles the pattern, which is a sequence of view patterns into a function that
+Essentially it thus compiles the pattern, which is a sequence of view patterns into a function that will perform `lookup`s and then pattern match on the result of these lookups.

 ### `rangepat`